Considerations when designing a fall protection system

 Choosing the correct fall protection system

-All roofs will require safe access for the general maintenance, plant servicing or renewal, gutter cleaning and for basic general inspection.
+All roofs will require safe access for general maintenance, plant servicing or renewal, gutter cleaning, and basic general inspection.
 Therefore it is important to consider safe access to the roof.
 There are several key design considerations to help you decide what you need to evaluate and consider when designing a fall protection system for your building and which is best suited to minimise anticipated risk;

 - The competency of workers using the system.

 - The number of workers likely to use the fall protection system at any time.